-For more information or specific advice on your proposal, please contact CFA's Specialist Risk and Fire Safety Unit at risk-info@cfa.vic.gov.au

-Risk • Address the results of the UL9540A testing?
-Does the BESS contain warning notices and contact details to the satisfaction of CFA? k Have you developed emergency procedures for the BESS?
-Have you developed a schedule for ongoing maintenance of the BESS?
-Have you notified CFA of the BESS commissioning date?
+For more information or specific advice on your proposal, please contact CFA's Specialist Risk and Fire Safety Unit at risk-info@cfa.vic.gov.au alist Risk roposal?
+Address the results of the UL9540A testing? to Does the BESS contain warning notices and contact details to the satisfaction of CFA? ıt/Risk Have you developed emergency procedures for the BESS?
+ESS, Have you developed a schedule for ongoing maintenance of the BESS? g Have you notified CFA of the BESS commissioning date?